immunomind/immundata/README.md

         -   **`annotations.parquet`** (cell-level data, sample metadata, etc.)
     -   It then calls `read_immundata()` to return a fully instantiated `ImmunData` object that uses the newly created files on the disk as a source.
 The helps two-fold: you don't lose your data, and it allows `immundata` to run an optimized code when necessary.
 3.  **(Optionally) Load the same `ImmunData` files later** with `read_immundata()`.
-    -   If you need to reopen the data in a future R session, you don’t have to redo the entire pipeline.
+    -   If you need to reopen the data in a future R session, you don't have to redo the entire pipeline.
     -   Just call `read_immundata(path_to_immundata_folder)` where the folder contains `receptors.parquet` and `annotations.parquet`.
-    -   With this approach, you **never** need to re-parse your raw AIRR files once you’ve generated the Parquet-based `immundata` format.
+    -   With this approach, you **never** need to re-parse your raw AIRR files once you've generated the Parquet-based `immundata` format.

 Why split it up?

--   **Modularity**: If something breaks, you can debug whether it’s in metadata parsing or the actual repertoire table creation.
+-   **Modularity**: If something breaks, you can debug whether it's in metadata parsing or the actual repertoire table creation.
 -   **Reusability**: It is straightforward to share one folder with two `immundata` files.
 -   **Performance**: Once your data is in `immundata` format, you can load it in future sessions in **constant time** without merging or parsing again.